Developer Guide

 The main reason is that it is intuitive to use these fields to identify one bookmark from another.

-A considered field to be included in find
+A considered field to be included in find is the progress field.
+However, it seems counter-intuitive to search a

-field as it is not common for people to remember how far they have read a book, so users are
+bookmark by the progress field as it is not common for people to remember how far they have read a book, so users are

-unlikely to search for a bookmark using progress
+unlikely to search for a bookmark using progress.

 Tags Feature